bytedance/g3/g3proxy/doc/protocol/helper/cert_generator.rst

 .. _msgpack: https://msgpack.org/

-The root of the request and the response should be a map, we will describe the keys of them in the following.
+The root of the request and the response should be a map, the key may be a `key str` or a `key id`, we will describe the keys of them in the following.

 request
 =======